How to teach children about gender equality

 Another way to really smash gender stereotypes, both Hurley and Sanders say, is to discuss traditional male and female employment roles and show kids the opposite, such as a woman who's a firefighter or a man who's a nurse.

 Hurley said parents can talk with their kids about everyday heroes, such as the teacher down the street, male or female, and talk about what he or she is doing to raise and educate children, or the firefighters, police officers, nurses and doctors in their neighborhood.
-"How can we use those people as role models because then we can start describing boys and girls differently," said Hurley.
+"How can we use those people as role models because then we can start describing boys and girls differently," Hurley said.

-"If I were to describe you to my daughter as I'm getting off this phone from the interview, I would say, 'Wow.
+"If I were to describe you to my daughter as I'm getting off this phone from the interview, I would say, 'wow.
 You wouldn't believe how intelligent and empowering this woman is, what she is doing to help educate people through CNN,' " she said.
 "That's what you do.
 You have to shift your language, really, and think about it because girls still hear that girls are pretty and girls are polite and girls are kind.
 And boys still hear that they are strong and they are rambunctious and they like aliens.
 So we have to be careful of that, but then we also have to break it down."

 So at what age can you start trying to teach your children about gender equality?
 Sanders says the education can begin as soon as they are born.
-"Once you see gender stereotyping in society, you can't un-see it," she said.
+"Once you see gender stereotyping in society, you can't unsee it," she said.
 So from day one, parents should provide daughters and sons with toys and books where girls and boys are heroes and have adventures and select clothing for girls and boys that doesn't sync up with what society dictates.

 Hurley agreed and said the "younger the better" as far as beginning conversations about gender.
-Often, when she leads her girl empowerment groups, some parents will say they don't want her to use certain words or cover certain subjects, fearing their daughter isn't ready for that discussion.
-"I always listen to their concerns and then I say, 'Listen, the more information we give kids and the more we bring it down to their level, the more empowered they are to make changes," said Hurley.
+Often, when she leads her girl empowerment groups, some parents will say they don't want her to use certain words or cover certain subjects, fearing their daughters aren't ready for that discussion.
+"I always listen to their concerns, and then I say, 'listen, the more information we give kids and the more we bring it down to their level, the more empowered they are to make changes," Hurley said.

-When you tell a group of 10-year-old girls that boys get dramatically more attention from teachers than girls, "they're horrified but then they say, 'Oh yes, because I raise my hand and I don't get called on, or if I accidentally forget to raise my hand, I get in trouble.
-But if a boy next to me does that, he just gets a reminder,' " said Hurley.
+When you tell a group of 10-year-old girls that boys get dramatically more attention from teachers than girls, "they're horrified, but then they say, 'Oh, yes, because I raise my hand and I don't get called on, or if I accidentally forget to raise my hand, I get in trouble.
+But if a boy next to me does that, he just gets a reminder,' " Hurley said.
 "So kids are feeling this from very young ages on up.
 They're already feeling it, so we might as well talk about it.
-I always say to parents: just honest communication is the single best parenting tool out there in the universe."
+I always say to parents: Just honest communication is the single best parenting tool out there in the universe."

 Our kids do seem to get it -- at least when it comes to the messages they will give their own children -- as evidenced by the New Jersey elementary and middle school kids we interviewed for a video series, "If I Were a Parent."
-When I asked them if they would tell their sons and daughters that girls and boys are different, they unanimously said they would tell their kids that girls and boys are equal.
+When I asked them whether they would tell their sons and daughters that girls and boys are different, they unanimously said they would tell their kids that girls and boys are equal.

-"There are no differences, like the election, that was a great thing," said Casey Wescott.
-"There was a boy versus a girl and you don't look at their gender.
+"There are no differences, like the election, that was a great thing," Casey Wescott said.
+"There was a boy versus a girl, and you don't look at their gender.
 You look at who they are as a person, what they think, like there is no superior gender."

 Toniann Garruto said she would tell her children they can do anything they want to do.
 "Just because they're boys and girls doesn't mean they can't do the same things and they can't like the same things."

-Lance Jenkins, a sixth grader, said he would tell his sons and daughters to never doubt themselves.
+Lance Jenkins, a sixth-grader, said he would tell his sons and daughters to never doubt themselves.
 "Just because a man did this doesn't mean you can't do it too ... or a girl did this doesn't mean you can't do it," he said.

-Sean Wescott, another sixth grader, said he would tell his kids that "some girls are better at some things and some boys are better than girls at other things."
+Sean Wescott, another sixth-grader, said he would tell his kids that "some girls are better at some things, and some boys are better than girls at other things."

 Grace Szostak, who also just started middle school, said she would tell her kids that boys and girls are more alike than different.

-"And so girls can be like a scientist or a brilliant writer," she said, agreeing they can be anything they want to be.
+"And so girls can be like a scientist or a brilliant writer," she said, agreeing that they can be anything they want to be.
 "They can even play football."

 Added Sanders, "Children are not born thinking one gender is better and more powerful than another.
 They are born thinking there is no difference between us."